Scientists And Parents Band Together To Research Cures For Rare Childhood Cancer

 Participants leave the nanocourse equipped to raise funds, educate their communities, and help arrange tumor tissue donations to labs that can create cell cultures and mouse models.
 The Institute runs its own program, called CuRe-FAST, for families to contribute tumor samples to a registry that scientists around the world can access.

 The Institute's patient-centric approach combines the rigor of an academic lab with the flexibility of a startup.
-Instead of depending on academic grants which require scientists to apply the funding toward specific research programs, cc-TDI receives money from foundations and other philanthropic sources that do not carry such restrictions.
+Instead of depending solely on academic grants which require scientists to apply the funding toward specific research programs, cc-TDI also receives money from foundations and other philanthropic sources that do not carry such restrictions.
 This allows the research to move nimbly — to "go with what's working and pivot from what's not working," says Keller.

 And the families that the Institute works with are often key to getting that funding.